davidaustinarcher/java-microservice-sample-apps/README.md

 $ docker-compose -f docker-compose.yml -f docker-compose-contrast.yml up
 ```

-The latest Contrast agent will be pulled down via the agent-grabber container, when it is built.
-If you want to grab a new version of the agent, you may need to:
+The latest Contrast agent will be pulled down via the agent-grabber container,
+when it is built.
+If you want to grab a new version of the agent, you may
+need to (note that the second command uses Bash syntax):
 ```
+$ docker-compose down
-$ docker-compose down && docker-compose build
+$ env $(grep -v \# env-contrast-user|xargs) docker-compose -f docker-compose.yml -f docker-compose-contrast.yml build
 ```

-If you don't want to use docker-compose, each service has a Dockerfile to make running 1 step.
+If you don't want to use docker-compose, each service has a Dockerfile you can
+run manually.
 Consult each service's `README.md` to see the commands.

 ### Using the services

 You're _supposed_ to do everything through the frontend service.
+The script
+`exercise-apps.sh` performs the steps described below.

 Get a health check on the entire bookstore service mesh:
 ```